Randhir Kapoor: Career

 In 1991, he directed and produced the blockbuster Henna (1991), that starred his younger brother, Rishi Kapoor, and Pakistani actress Zeba Bakhtiar.
 The film had started production in 1988 with his father Raj Kapoor directing, but after his death, Randhir took over as director of the film after his death.
 Henna resulted in a trip to Pakistan, where he was treated royally by then-prime minister Nawaz Sharif, a fan of his father Raj and his uncles Shammi and Shashi.
 He was nominated for the Filmfare Award for Best Director.
 The film was chosen as the Indian submissions for the Academy Award.
 In 1996, he produced PremGranth, the directorial debut of his younger brother Rajiv, and in 1999 he produced Aa Ab Laut Chalen, the directorial debut of his brother Rishi, which had Rajesh Khanna, Aishwarya Rai and Akshaye Khanna in the lead roles.

 He was set to return to acting after a gap of 10 years with the 1997 film Ladies Only.
 This film was produced by Kamal Hasan and was a remake of Magalir Mattum.
 The film also starred Shilpa Shirodkar, Seema Biswas, Heera Rajagopal and Kamal Haasan.
 Although completed, the film was never released.
 In 1999, he made his comeback in the film Mother, alongside Rekha, Jeetendra and Rakesh Roshan.
 After another break, he appeared in the film Armaan (2003), in a supporting role as Preity Zinta's father.
 On 13 May 2007, he made an appearance on the television chat show Koffee with Karan alongside his brothers, sister Rima and his sister-in-law Neetu Singh.
 On the show, it was mentioned how Randhir had been Neetu's first leading man in the film Rickshawala (1973), which was not a success.

 In 2010, he returned to films with supporting roles in Housefull and Action Replayy.
 In 2012, he appeared in the multi-starrer Housefull 2, the first film in which he acted along with his brother Rishi.
-He went onto appear in Ramaiya Vastavaiya in 2013 and Super Nani in 2014.
+He went onto appear in his penultimate film Ramaiya Vastavaiya in 2013 and final film Super Nani in 2014.

 Personal life

 Kapoor married actress Babita, the daughter of actor Hari Shivdasani, on 6 November 1971 when he was 24 after co-starring with her in Kal Aaj Aur Kal, as the couple fell in love during the shooting of this film.
-Their two daughters, Karisma Kapoor, born in June 1974, and Kareena Kapoor Khan, born in September 1980, are Indian film actresses.
+Their two daughters, Karisma Kapoor, born in June 1974, and Kareena Kapoor, born in September 1980, are Indian film actresses.
 The couple separated in 1988 as differences arose between the couple as Randhir's acting career slumped after 1983 and Babita wanted their daughter Karisma to be an actress.
 Babita left Randhir with her daughters.
 Although against his daughters becoming involved in acting, he eventually came around the idea and has been supportive of their careers.
 The two reconciled in October 2007, having never divorced but lived separately for 19 years.
 Actor Saif Ali Khan is his son-in-law.

-In March 2022, Kapoor's nephew Ranbir Kapoor revealed that the Randhir has dementia.
+In March 2022, Kapoor's nephew Ranbir Kapoor revealed that Randhir has dementia.